 Shop Like A Canadian!

 So you want to Shop Like A Canadian.
 Me, too.
 For a whole lot of reasons.
 Local food is better for the planet and keeping our producers and processors in business and reviving the entire sector which, for a number of years, seemed to be on life support is actually fun.
 It whets our culinary curiosity and defines who we are as Canadians.
+We are very proud of those culinary nationalists who care enough to risk being in the food business either as a grower, a processor or as a manufacturer

 According to the Canadian Food Inspection Agency, a “Product of Canada” label means that all, or nearly all, of the food, processing and labour used to make the food is Canadian.
 These foods were